-New research shows that when parents are more mindful of their emotions, children benefit.
-By Shane Green
+New research shows that when parents are more mindful of their emotions, children benefit, writes Shane Green.

 On any given day, Lea Waters experiences the challenges of trying to stay in the moment.
 A champion for the benefits of mindfulness, the University of Melbourne professor knows how easily the daily rush of life can interfere.

 ‘I might be picking my kids up from school but I’m thinking about what will I cook for dinner, what do I have to pack for tomorrow – athletic training, then saxophone practice,’ says Professor Waters.